BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 ```
 table(salmon_gen$pop)
 ```
-You can use whatever name you want to store the data (with certain rules, e.g. no spaces in between words).

 #### Calculating allele frequencies
 We will again change the format of the file to calculate allele frequencies per population.
 You do the conversion here: